 Anyway, let’s begin.
 Welcome, new comers.
 The tradition of Festivus begins with the airing of grievances…

-However, almost all of this was exacerbated by Disney’s own decisions, or lack thereof.
+Readers of this site have likely tired of hearing “staffing shortages” as an excuse for just about everything that still isn’t back, but it’s true (for the most part).
+Even then, almost all of this has been exacerbated by Disney’s own decisions, or lack thereof.
 Staffing shortages exist and persist because Disney furloughed so many people and was slow to recall them.
 A lot of entertainment still isn’t back because the company waited rather than making modifications early-on.

 In a vacuum, it might be possible to rationalize or explain away so much of Disney’s lethargic pace in resuming normalcy.
 However, once you step back and look at the totality of the circumstances–especially as compared to their competitors and in light of the prices being charged–it’s all much less forgivable.
 For the purported leader of the theme park industry, they’ve sure been doing a lot of following.